Skip to content

 Introduction

 Collections grants are often a vital source of support for organizations working to reinterpret their permanent collections of American art.
-Such efforts are essential to promoting visibility and maintaining relevance in a community and among today’s audiences.

 If you are seeking support for research and planning and/or installation of temporary exhibitions consisting primarily of loans, please see our Exhibition grant program.